John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

      " "

 <br>
 The difference between TMA and NN_Pred is fitted against the biased NN_Pred using lowess().
-A prediction of the bias adjustment given a new value of NN_PRed is done with predict.lowess() from my toolbox [which uses stats::splinefun()].
+A prediction of the bias adjustment given a new value of NN_Pred is done with predict.lowess() from my toolbox [which uses stats::splinefun()].
 The resulting bias adjustment is added to NN_Pred and plotted along with lowess smoothed lines using lowess.line() with 3 different values of the smoothing parameter (all in green).
 The original biased data is plotted in black and only one smoothed line for the biased data is shown.

      (Bias_Adjustment <- predict.lowess(lowess(TMA_Pred$NN_Pred_BIASED[!is.na(TMA_Pred$TMA)],